 The opportunities for the implementation of IoT in the manufacturing field, apart from the production cycle itself, are mostly related to such areas as product storage and transportation.
 With economics becoming more and more global, large manufacturers are forced to adhere to the introduction of smart manufacturing.

 Manufacturers are of the opinion that shipping, warehousing and document management to be the best process fields to improve operational accuracy and performance of manufactures.
 Tracking of imported and exported goods is considered as the most promising application of IoT in shipping/logistics/transportation, while intelligent warehouse solutions help to manage real-time product flows, stock and inventory within the warehouse.
 The third place is occupied by document management, where IoT can provide real-time updates of process information.
 The Industry 4.0 concept assumes that modern manufacturing systems generate huge amounts of data that must be collected, stored, managed and analyzed.
-Implementation of IIoT allows employees to focus on their work while the IoT algorithms monitor equipment or make safe-checks.
+Implementation of IIoT allows employees to focus on their work while the IoT algorithms monitor equipment or make safe checks.
 It also brings about an improvement of data mining capacities for the entire manufacturing industry and makes it possible for manufacturers to take faster and better real-time decisions allowing to avoid potential problems.

 - PREVENTIVE OR PREDICTIVE MAINTENANCE

-The conventional approach to manage equipment has so far relied only on its age, leaving other metrics, such as vibration, temperatures, pressure, currents, voltages, etc. neglected.
+The conventional approach to managing equipment has so far relied only on its age, leaving other metrics, such as vibration, temperatures, pressure, currents, voltages, etc. neglected.
 Implementing IoT manufacturing solutions helps companies monitor and analyze various equipment data in real-time and predict when maintenance of an asset is required.
 As a result, manufacturers can move from the repair-or-replace current maintenance model to a predict-and- fix model.
 According to IoT Analytics, the total predictive maintenance market is expected to grow from $1,498M in 2016 to $10,962M by 2020.

 Caterpillar, one of the leading corporations, specializing in the production of machinery, was one of the first to start implementing IoT systems, thereby optimizing and rationalizing most of its operational processes.
 A preventative maintenance analysis carried out by the company allowed it to come to the conclusion that using more low-power generators is more efficient than using a smaller number of generators with high power.
 The savings were estimated at $30 per hour, making a total of $650,000 a year.